monitoringartist/monitoringartist/README.md

 # Hi visitor 👋

-We are Monitoring Artist company, mainly focused on monitoring 📣, cloud ☁️, authentication 🔒 projects.
+We are Monitoring Artist company, mainly focused on cloud ☁️, authentication 🔒, monitoring 📣 projects.
 Working, Devopsing, Dockerising, Grafanasing, Keycloaking, Clouding, Lambdasing for customers around the globe.
 If you are using our projects, please provide feedback and star them.